Step 1: Know Your Venues

 Step 9: Engage Students

-To make sure your changes to the foods and beverages sold at school are accepted by students, it’s important to involve them in the process.
+Ensure success with students by involving them in the process.
 Hold taste testing events and focus groups to get their feedback…and make sure you incorporate that feedback.
 Weave Smart Snacks into your school’s curriculum with this subject guide or get them involved with nutrition education to help build excitement for healthier foods and beverages.

 Remember, when students are part of the decision-making process, they are much more likely to embrace the changes and contribute to Smart Snacks success.